Geniza

 Book 3: Say My Name

-Below the first two books lay the others, which place the geniza theme in a more contemporary context.
-A small folder, the 3rd book, holds a set of paper cards that the viewer can mix ’n match their printed texts to spell out:
+Below the first two books lay the others, which contextualize the geniza theme in a contemporary context.
+A small folder holds a set of paper cards that the viewer can mix ’n match their printed texts to spell out:

 SAY MY / SAY OUR / SAY HIS / SAY HER / — on one side of the cards;